OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/blog/blog.md

 ---

-## Step 1: Open course editor and insert blog course element
+## Step 1: Open course editor and insert "Blog" course element

 a) Search in **"Authoring"** for your course, where you want to insert the blog.